neungkl/nsa-encryption-breaker/README.md

 ## Solution

 I written a code with Python.
-Using some binary search algorithm and mathmatic method.
+Using some binary search algorithm and mathmatic method.<br>
 You can ask me directly if you need some more information.

 You can try it by clone this project and run with `python decription.py` (Python 2.7 require [also supported 3.5])